 de Rigo, D. (2012).
 Applying semantic constraints to array programming: the module "check_is" of the Mastrave modelling library.
-Mastrave project technical report. http://mastrave.org/doc/mtv_m/check_is
+In: Semantic Array Programming with Mastrave - Introduction to Semantic Computational Modelling. http://mastrave.org/doc/mtv_m/check_is

 Applying semantic constraints to array programming: the module "check_is" of the Mastrave modelling library